rhapsodic-legacy/ml_in_freshwater_management/README.md

  + Linear Kalman Filter (cleaned data and raw versions): a linear kalmna filter that uses the mean of a given timestep's water levels as the input.
  + A random forest regression -hybrid- Kalman Filter, that injects itself every X time steps to maintain filter confidence.
 This hybrid model's effectiveness is tied to the size of the amplitudes of error (& uncertainty).

- Each notebook is intended to expand relatively junior ML engineer's perspective, on how to combine computer and the physical sciences.
+ Each notebook is intended to demonstrate how to combine computer and the physical sciences.

 Contributors to this repository: Jesse Passmore